springfall2008/batpred/docs/customisation.md

 If **switch.predbat_set_read_only** is True then the plan will be updated but the inverter controls will not be used, this is useful to pause
 Predbat operation while an automation takes over.

-_CAUTION: If you use Read only mode while the inverter is in a particular state e.g. with discharge disable, you will need to return it to the desired state yourself_
+_NOTE: Changing the Predbat mode or the read only switch will cause Predbat to reset the inverter settings to default, this will disable both charge and discharge, reset charge and discharge rates to full power and reset the reserve to the default settng_

 ### Predbat Monitor mode